antoniomartinezzz/Graphs-Homework/README.md

 a.
 To have the complete points, you need to **attach a table with all the experiments to your report.**

 b.
-In addition, discuss how each of the hyperparameters and aggregating arquitectures that you modified affects the performance of the network.** **Are your results as expected?**
+In addition, discuss how each of the hyperparameters and aggregating arquitectures that you modified affect the performance of the network.** **Are your results as expected?**

 ## Part 4: Layer experimentation (1 point)